MESH-Research/knowledge-commons-works/README.md

 > [!Caution]
 > Do not use the `docker-compose down` command unless you want the containers to be destroyed.
 This will destroy all data in your database and all OpenSearch indexes.
 YOU DO NOT WANT TO DO THIS!

-If you need to restart the main Flask application (e.g., after making configuration changes) you can do so by running the following command inside the `web-ui` container:
+If you need to restart the main Flask application (e.g., after making configuration changes) you can do so either by stopping and restarting the docker-compose project or by running the following command inside the `web-ui` container:

 ```shell
 uwsgi --reload /tmp/uwsgi_ui.pid